ComputationalPhysiology/simcardems/README.md

 # Simula Cardiac Electro-Mechanics Solver

-`simcardems` is a FEniCS-based cardiac electro-mechancis solver and is developed as a part of the [SimCardio Test project](https://www.simcardiotest.eu/wordpress/).
+`simcardems` is a FEniCS-based cardiac electro-mechanics solver and is developed as a part of the [SimCardio Test project](https://www.simcardiotest.eu/wordpress/).
 The solver depdens on [`pulse`](https://github.com/ComputationalPhysiology/pulse) and [`cbcbeat`](https://github.com/ComputationalPhysiology/cbcbeat).

 ## Installation